tmarois/alpaca-php-sdk/README.md

 # Alpaca Trading PHP SDK

-This package acts as the PHP SDK for the [Alpaca Trading API](https://docs.alpaca.markets/).
+This package acts as a PHP SDK for the [Alpaca Trading API](https://docs.alpaca.markets/).

 Also, check out the [Polygon PHP SDK](https://github.com/tmarois/polygon-php-sdk) for real time data.